tochiResources/cursors/README.md

 ### Notes
 > [!IMPORTANT]
 > **You don't need to specify a cursor property for semantic HTML tags**.
-They will automatically be applied accordingly if you use `apply(styleSheetUrl, size, color, delay, options)`.
+They will automatically be applied accordingly if you use `apply` or `applyWeb`.
 > To include other HTML tags or elements they must require a valid `class` or `id` attribute and be referenced in your css file (`styleSheetUrl`).

 > [!NOTE]